arthur-schnitzler/schnitzler-briefe-epub/README.md

 With these XHTML files it produces an E-Book of all correspondences that have the status "approved".

-The GitHub-Action is currently in development, so please work manually.

 ## If working manually
 Reproduce the workflow defined here: https://github.com/arthur-schnitzler/schnitzler-briefe-epub/blob/main/.github/workflows/epub.yaml